SmithsonianWorkshops/advanced-hydra-workshops/install_sw+m/sw+modules.md

 - Since users on Hydra do not have elevated privileges (root access) you are very unlikely to damage the cluster, but malicious software can still damage your files.

-- In rare cases it may install a _trojan horse_ that could exploit a known vulnerability.
+- In rare cases it may install a _Trojan horse_ that could exploit a known vulnerability.

-  - Be vigilent and responsible.
+  - Be vigilant and responsible.

   - In case of doubt, never hesitate to contact us.